billymeinke/cc-toolkits/README.md

 ## Overview:

 The CC Toolkits project files can be edited in a number of ways.
-Suggestions and edits for the pages can be filed as issues here:
+When you find a bug or issue with the site, you're welcome to make edits and submit them as pull requests.
+Hi-fives to those who find an issue and try to fix it themselves :)

+[Submit a pull request here](#)<-- get link when ready

+###Nontechnical help
+For those with fewer tech skills, you're encouraged to submit suggestions and edits to the pages as issues in the repo.
+Keep in mind that issues that are submitted without a fix (pull request) included will be addressed as time allows:

-[File an issue here]<-- get link when ready
+[File an issue here](#)<-- get link when ready

 <insert options for editing, forking>